Excellent

 Cob and Traditional Stone Buildings in EX37

-EX37 has a significant proportion of properties built using cob, solid stone, or lime-based construction - particularly pre-1919 homes in the rural areas and conservation zones around Chulmleigh, Witheridge, and South Molton.
-These buildings need different assessment approaches from modern cavity wall construction, and defects can be more serious and more expensive to repair correctly.
-Our Level 2 survey is suitable for many of these properties, but we recommend discussing the specific construction with our team before booking.
-For properties that are listed, heavily altered, or showing visible signs of structural movement or significant damp, upgrading to a Level 3 Building Survey will give you greater depth of analysis.
+A significant share of EX37 properties were built with cob, solid stone, or lime-based construction, especially pre-1919 homes in the rural areas and conservation zones around Chulmleigh, Witheridge, and South Molton.
+These buildings need a different approach from modern cavity wall construction, and defects can be more serious, and more costly, to put right properly.
+Our Level 2 survey suits many of these homes, but we suggest speaking with our team about the construction before booking.
+For listed properties, heavily altered homes, or those showing visible structural movement or significant damp, a Level 3 Building Survey will usually give a fuller analysis.

 Our EX37 Property Inspection Process

-After you confirm your booking, we assign a qualified surveyor covering the EX37 postcode area who is familiar with local property stock.
-We arrange access directly with the selling agent, aiming to carry out the inspection within a few working days of receiving your instruction.
-The on-site survey typically takes between two and four hours, depending on the size and condition of the property.
+Once you confirm your booking, we assign a qualified surveyor covering the EX37 postcode area who knows the local housing stock.
+We arrange access straight with the selling agent, aiming to complete the inspection within a few working days of receiving your instruction.
+The site visit usually takes between two and four hours, depending on the size and condition of the property.

-Our surveyor works systematically from roof level down to the ground, checking every accessible element of the building.
+Working from roof level down to the ground, our surveyor checks each accessible part of the building in a set order.
 Moisture readings are taken throughout the ground floor and wherever staining or discolouration suggests damp activity.
-The roof space is inspected where safe access exists, and we check the roof covering from ground level.
-Drainage visible from the boundary is noted for condition.
-For traditional construction properties - such as those built with cob or stone - our surveyors pay close attention to mortar joints, render condition, and any modern materials applied over the original fabric.
+Where safe access exists, the roof space is inspected, and the roof covering is also checked from ground level.
+Drainage visible from the boundary is recorded for condition.
+In traditional construction properties, such as those built with cob or stone, our surveyors pay close attention to mortar joints, render condition, and any modern materials applied over the original fabric.
 The full written report is delivered within five working days.

 • Access arranged with the selling agent directly by our team